AdobeDocs/certification.en/help/_includes/snippets.md

 ## Intro {#intro}

-This page provides information on how to attain this certification.
-It includes a description of the exam, study materials, step-by-step instructions on the certification process, and how to renew your certification.
+This page formerly provided information on how to attain this certification.
+Please see the note for updated information.

 >[!NOTE]
 >